MBAdamu/Exploring-US-Gun-Deaths/README.md

 Clone this repo to your computer.
 Get into the folder Exploring-US-Gun-Deaths.
 Download the data file from [here](https://raw.githubusercontent.com/fivethirtyeight/guns-data/master/full_data.csv) directory.
-Rename full_data.csv data.csv
+Rename full_data.csv 'guns.csv'

 Install python 3 and jupyter notebook by downloading and installing Anaconda from [here](https://www.continuum.io/downloads), make sure you download the Python 3 version.

 You may want to use a virtual environment for this.

-Start jupyter notebook, navigate to Exploring-US-Gun-Deaths folder and run Exploring_US_Gun_Deaths.ipynb
+Start jupyter notebook, navigate to Exploring-US-Gun-Deaths folder and run Exploring_US_Gun_Deaths.ipynb.